What to do in Yosemite in November?

 - Mirror Lake Loop (Yosemite Valley).
 This is a little longer, but unless the cloud ceiling is very low, it will give you spectacular looks at Half Dome and is only about a mile of mostly flat walking each way.
 If you’re feeling good, you can do the whole loop, which is about seven miles.
 Get off the free shuttle at stop #17.

 - Photography at Tunnel View and Artist’s Point (Yosemite Valley).
-In the summer, if you go to Tunnel View at the exit of the Wawona Tunnel, you’ll see crowds of people with their cameras taking pictures of Yosemite Valley (assuming you can find a place to park).
+In the summer, if you go to Tunnel View at the exit of the Wawona Tunnel, you’ll see crowds of people with their cameras taking pictures.
 What you will not see are many locals or professional photographers.
 Why?
 Because the scene is not nearly as interesting as it is with some clouds and autumn light.
 The famous photos are mostly taken during a storm or just after it clears.
 On a drizzly fall day, you’ll see the serious photographers out there with their big setups and umbrellas waiting for just the right cloud formation.
 If, however, you want a little more than what you can see from the car, go across the street from the main lookout and start hiking up the Pohono Trail.
 After about a half mile, you encounter the old road.
 Turn left and hike about half a mile downhill until the view opens up (if you keep your eyes open you’ll see a USGS survey marker too).
 This is Artist’s Point.
-It’s where Thomas Ayre’s made the first known sketch of Yosemite in 1855 and where generations of artists and photographers planted their easels and tripods until the Wawona Tunnel rerouted the road in 1933.
+It’s close to (thought not exactly) the point where Thomas Ayre’s made the first known sketch of Yosemite in 1855 and where generations of artists and photographers planted their easels and tripods until the Wawona Tunnel rerouted the road in 1931.

 - Hite’s Cove (El Portal area down Highway 140).
 This is technically a few miles outside the park, but if it were anywhere else, it would be a major destination hike.
 In fact, I think if it were inside the park, it would be a major destination hike.
 The trail is very steep right at the beginning, but soon mellows out and contours along the steep hillsides of the South Fork of the Merced River.
 It’s a striking landscape and after a couple of miles, you’ll descend to the level of the river to some interesting black rocks with swirls of white quartz that makes a nice lunch spot.
 If you want a long hike, you can go all the way to the ghost town of Hite’s Cove.
 All that remains now is a bit of mining equipment and a few foundations, but the town once boasted a hotel, a Chinatown and a sizeable population.

-- UPDATE: Mariposa Grove of the Giant Sequoias.
-After being closed for almost three years, the Mariposa Grove of Giant Sequoias is slated to reopen on June 15, 2017.
+- Mariposa Grove of the Giant Sequoias.
 Not to be missed and this is a great outing in any weather.
-We have been through the grove in sun, rain, snow and even a blizzard with huge snow avalanches coming off the trees.
-Despite having been among the big trees many times, to be among them with the snow falling was indescribable (so I won’t even try).
+We have been through the grove in sun, rain, snow and even a blizzard with huge snow avalanches coming off the trees. .

 - Tuolumne Grove of Giant Sequoias and the Merced Grove of Giant Sequoias (Crane Flat area).
 These are smaller groves and a longer drive.
 If you have time for just one, that would be the Mariposa Grove (hundreds of mature sequoias instead of 10-20).
 But the others are quite enjoyable as well.